waggle-sensor/machinelearning/ALE/README.md

-# WL: WaggleLab
+# ALE: Active Learning Exploratorium

-WaggleLab is a Python library for testing Active Learning algorithims.
+ALE is a Python library for testing Active Learning algorithims.

 ## TODO
+* Implement engine.save_log(path="log.csv")
 * Make acc work for get metric, need to round yh to one hot vector
 * Make util to test model and algo compatibility
 * Add controls for tracking and plotting metrics